eaton/angrylittletree/_drafts/2013-03-16-the-openwashing-of-everything.md

 - Freedom Two: The freedom to redistribute copies so you can help your neighbor.
 - Freedom Three: The freedom to distribute copies of your modified versions to others.

-Because software is covered by copyright law, these freedoms are codified in explicit licensing agreements like the GNU, MIT, and Apache Licenses.
-Putting aside the issue of geek privilege and the assumption that ever user is a programmer, these four freedoms are quite radical.
-Even the linguistically watered-down definition of [Open Source](http://opensource.org/osd) shares this emphasis on user/programmer freedom.
+Because software is covered by copyright law, these freedoms are codified in explicit licensing agreements like the GPL, MIT, and Apache Licenses.
+Putting aside the issue of geek privilege and the assumption that every user is a programmer, these four freedoms are quite radical.
+Even the linguistically watered-down definition of [Open Source](http://opensource.org/osd) shares this emphasis on individual freedom.

-## Where Morozov Misses the Boat
+## Missing the Boat

 If all of this were just semantic quibbling, Morozov would be right to brush it aside.
 Recall his comment, though: "While Popper’s openness is primarily about politics and a free flow of ideas, open-source is about cooperation, innovation and efficiency."

 This statement should be baffling to anyone who's worked with Free or Open Source software.
-Their motivating philosophy is absolutely political, and unquestionably focused on the free flow of ideas.
+The movement's motivating philosophy is absolutely political, and unquestionably focused on the free flow of ideas.
 In fact, many commercial software companies fought against Open Source for years by characterizing it as a politically motivated "virus."

 Free Software's four freedoms *have* often given rise to innovative, efficient software, and the Open Source community *does* encourages cooperation and collaboration.
 However, those happy benefits have *always* been secondary to the underlying freedoms codified in the movement's explicit legal licenses.